LiF-x/lifxmod.com/Docs/server-framework-development.md.md

         return "v1.0.0"
       }

-      // The setup method is required, and will be looked for by the framework
+      // The setup method is required, and will be looked for by the framework, if it doesn't have it your mod will not execute
       // This is where you tell the framework, which hooks you use and what object types you have added, so that the framework can call your code at the appropiate time function ExampleMod::setup() {
         // Register callback hooks, do not run any form of code that does anything here, just register the hook